Pinafore/ml-hw/project/assign.md

 * What techniques you will explore

-* Your timeline for completing the project (be realistic; you should have your first Kaggle submission by 9.
-April)
+* Your timeline for completing the project (be realistic; you should have your results by 13.
+November)

 Have the person in your group whose name is alphabetically first submit your assignment on Moodle.
 Late days cannot be used on this